This post was originally published on A Globe Well Travelled in 2017. The content has been revised and updated with fresh information.

 Grand Canyon South Rim

-The South Rim, which is based around Grand Canyon Village, is the most popular spot for tourists visiting the Grand Canyon.
+The South Rim, which is based around Grand Canyon Village, is the most popular spot for tourists visiting the Grand Canyon of America.
 This area is the most accessible, is the easiest to get around, and has the most viewpoints and hiking trails.
 The South Rim can be done in a day or can be spread out over a few days.

 One thing to note is that the South Rim can get insanely busy, especially during the summer months.
 There are multiple large parking lots around the village, but you may end up parked nowhere near the rim.
 If this is the case, there is a free shuttle bus service which will take you between the parking lots and the rim.